Back to jobs

 • Demonstrate the value of Cleo solutions through presentations and demonstrations on-site and remote

-• Lead the technical response for RFI/RFPs, ensuring our unique value propositions are clearly articulated against competitor weaknesses
+• Lead the technical response for RFI/RFPs, ensuring Cleo’s value propositions are clearly articulated and differentiated against competitive alternatives

 Your Qualifications

-• Bachelor’s degree in Computer Science, Computer Information Systems, or related, or equivalent relevant experience
+• Bachelor’s degree in Computer Science, Computer Information Systems, or a related field, or equivalent relevant experience

-• Experience with cloud or on-premises integration software
+• Hands-on experience with EDI (X12, EDIFACT), B2B integration protocols, and cloud or on-premises integration platforms

-• Understanding of core Supply Chain processes such as Order-to-Cash, Procure-to-Pay, and Load Tender-to-Invoice
+• Understanding of core supply chain processes including Order-to-Cash, Procure-to-Pay, and Load Tender-to-Invoice

-• Knowledge of B2B integrations, including EDI, REST/SOAP APIs, and JSON/XML data structures
+• Knowledge of B2B integrations, including REST/SOAP APIs and JSON/XML data structures

 A few things we have to offer: